mwelsman/js-scheme/README.md

 # js-scheme
-A Scheme interpreter implemented in JavaScript
+A Scheme interpreter implemented in JavaScript.
+This is a minor project without many features.